Harshad Mehta: Education

 He did his early study in Janta Public School, Camp 2 Bhilai.
 A cricket enthusiast, Mehta did not show any special promise in school and came to Mumbai after his schooling for studies and to find work.
 Mehta completed his B.Com in 1976 from Lala Lajpatrai College, Bombay and worked a number of odd jobs for the next eight years.

 Work and life

-Jobs, often related to sales, including selling hosiery, cement, and sorting diamonds.
-Mehta started his career as a sales person in the Mumbai office of New India Assurance Company Limited (NIACL).
-During this time, he got interested in the stock market and after a few days, resigned and joined a brokerage firm.
-In the early 1980s, he moved to a lower level clerical job at the brokerage firm Harjivandas Nemidas Securities where he worked a jobber for the broker Prasann Pranjivandas Broker who he considered his "Guru".
+In his early life, Mehta did jobs often related to sales, including selling hosiery, cement, and sorting diamonds.
+Mehta started his career as a salesperson in the Mumbai office of New India Assurance Company Limited (NIACL).
+During this time he became interested in the stock market and after a few days, resigned and joined a brokerage firm.
+In the early 1980s, he moved to a lower-level clerical job at the brokerage firm Harjivandas Nemidas Securities where he worked a jobber for the broker Prasann Pranjivandas Broker who he considered his "Guru".

 Over a period of ten years, beginning 1980, he served in positions of increasing responsibility at a series of brokerage firms.
 By 1990, he had risen to a position of prominence in the Indian securities industry, with the media (including popular magazines such as Business Today) touting him as "Amitabh Bachchan of the Stock market".